 Minimalist living room ideas have a place in feng shui for living rooms.
 It’s important to avoid a space that’s over-filled in living room feng shui.
 ‘Clear out clutter,’ says Joshua Smith.
 ‘I can’t express this enough – the tremendous effect it will have on the way you feel and the energy flowing into your home.’

-It’s not just a question of the pieces of the furniture in the room, but decorative accessories as well.
+It’s not just a question of the pieces of the furniture in the room, but decorative accessories and even the Feng Shui placement of your TV as well.
 In editing a collection, bear in mind this advice from YukYing Simpson: ‘Accessories should make you smile – or perhaps evoke a memory, sense of accomplishment, curiosity, or adventure.
 On a conscious and subconscious level, our environment is always influencing us.’

 10. Think storage